pbissonho/koin.dart/website/docs/reference/koin-flutter/scope.md

 ## Taming the Widgets lifecycle

-Flutter Widgets are mainly managed by ther widget tree, that use the lifecycle functions of the Widgets, such as `initState()` and `dispose()`.
+Flutter widgets are mainly managed by ther widget tree, that use the lifecycle functions of the widgets, such as `initState()` and `dispose()`.

-That's why we can't describe our StatefulWidget/StatelessWidget/ in a Koin module.
+That's why we can't describe our StatefulWidget/StatelessWidget in a Koin module.
 We need then to inject dependencies into properties and also respect the lifecycle.
 Then we have:

 * long live components (Services, Data Repository ...) - used by several screens, never dropped
-* medium live components (BLoC) - used by several screens, must be dropped after an amount of time
+* medium live components (BLoC ...) - used by several screens, must be dropped after an amount of time
-* short live components (BLoC) - used by only one screen & must be dropped at the end of the screen
+* short live components (BLoC ...) - used by only one screen & must be dropped at the end of the screen

 Long live components can be easily described as `single` definitions.
 For medium and short live components we can have several approaches.